On March 27, a strike threatens to paralyze the entire country - California18

 The first round of negotiations between DB and EVG was interrupted after just two hours a week ago.
 The EVG did not want to negotiate further without an offer from the employer.
 For the round on Tuesday, DB has now announced an offer.
 The EVG had recently emphasized that companies that submit an offer would initially no longer have to face the threat of work stoppages.
 The union has called for a demonstration shortly before Tuesday’s hearing.

-The trade unions have found support for their industrial action among citizens: according to a representative Insa survey for “Bild am Sonntag” (1001 respondents on March 10), 53 percent understand widespread strikes, 38 percent do not.
+The trade unions with their industrial action meet with the support of the citizens: According to a representative Insa survey for “Bild am Sonntag” (1001 respondents on March 10th), 53 percent have understanding for nationwide strikes, 38 percent do not.